AmorosoLaura/computational_intelligence/Lab9/Readme.md

 ![Alt text](images/image-4.png)
 ![Alt text](images/image-5.png)

-So, to promote diversity inside the population we implemented an Island model with a certain rate of migration, and we created the islands by choosing similar individuals.
+So, to promote diversity inside the population we implemented an Island Model with a certain probability of migration, and we created the islands by choosing similar individuals.
 We tried two methods to compute similarity, one using a Kmeans clustering approach to group individuals that have similar genotype, and one that sorts by the fitness.

 In addition, we experimented a technique that selects the migrants among the best or randomly with a 0.5 probability and we noticed that this helped.

 We faced the premature convergence problem and did not reach 1, although we were close for the problem 5, but not at all for the instance at 10.

 As further methods to promote diversity we tried to create the islands with different mutation rates and crossover types and by forcing the duplicates removal at each generation, to escape from premature convergence.
-But if at first this seemed to be a reasonable solution, then we noticed that it was not the best configuration.
+But if at first this seemed to be a reasonable solution, then we noticed that it was not the best configuration, even though sometimes the removal of duplicates improves the solution.

 The best parameters are:
 ALL_POPULATION_SIZE = 300